Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Ilivarra Deathmask

-A priestess who wears masks made from the faces of her most powerful enemies
+A priestess who wears masks made from the faces of her strongest enemies

 Jyslin Nightshade